kineticdata/kinetic-sdk-rb/samples/gdpr-mask-user/README.md

   * Use the `sample-config.yaml` file as a template.
   * Change the values to correspond to the environment you are working with
     * CE configuration options
-      * ce:server - URL of the Kinetic Request CE web application
+      * ce:server - URL of the Kinetic Core web application
       * ce:space_admin_credentials:username - username of a space admin user
       * ce:space_admin_credentials:password - password of the space admin user
       * task properties are used with the `-t task`, `-t ce/task`, or `-t all` option flag